Refugee Nation: Funding

 Funding for Refugee Nation is proposed to be by governments, NGOs, the United Nations or private donations.
 Jason Buzi, a successful Bay Area real estate investor, had previously earned positive press as the benefactor behind 2014's Hidden Cash multi-city project.
 With Refugee Nation, Buzi has drafted the initial proposal, established an online presence (www.refugeenation.org), and gained exposure for his plan through a PR agency.

 In October 2015, Refugee Nation launched a crowdfunding campaign with the aim of raising billions of dollars to buy land or islands as a permanent home for the world's refugees.

 Symbols proposed for the nation

 Syrian refugee Yara Said designed a red-orange flag, resembling the life vests of Mediterranean refugees; fellow Syrian refugee Moutaz Arian created an anthem.
 Although neither of those could be allowed by the International Olympic Committee for the use by the Refugee Olympic Team at the 2016 Summer Olympics, some of the supporters used the flag unofficially.

 Yara Said described the flag as "if you’ve worn a lifejacket as a refugee, you will feel something when you see this flag...It’s a powerful memory."

-As of June 2021, an emoji of the flag is available on WhatsApp for Android and iOS.
+In June 2021, an emoji of the flag was made available on WhatsApp for Android and iOS.